Jeremy Crutchley: Career

-In 2015 he acted in the film Flytrap In 2016, he was nominated for the Festival Award for Best Actor in Leading Role at the International Filmmaker Festival of World Cinema.
-In 2017 at the Idyllwild International Festival of Cinema, he was nominated for the IIFC Award for Best Actor for the same role.
-In 2020, he co-wrote and produced the short film Demus, which is currently under post-productions.
+In 2015 he starred as Jimmy Pond in the film Flytrap.
+For this performance, he received a nomination for Best Actor in Leading Role at Film Fest International, London.
+In 2017, he was nominated for the Idyllwild International Festival of Cinema Award for Best Actor for the same role.
+In 2017, he co-wrote and produced the short film Demus.
 In the film, he also composed and performed the original soundtrack music.

-Apart from acting, he is also a voice-over artist that rendered his voice for film, commercials and animation such as Infinity Train on Cartoon Network.
+Crutchley is also a voice-over artist that has rendered his voice for film, commercials and animation such as Infinity Train on Cartoon Network.